nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
     * Note: Editing email value to an existing email in the addressBook is not allowed.
 * When editing tags, the existing tags of the client will be removed i.e. adding of tags is not cumulative.
-* You can remove all the client’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the client’s tags by typing `t/` without specifying any other tags.
 * You can also remove a client's remarks by typing `r/` without anything else.

 </div>